djc5627/CompendiumWeb/docs/Birds/Song Bird/New World Black Bird/Grackle.md

 ![[Grackle Thumbnail.jpg]]

-*Grackle on our bird feeder pole*
+*Grackle on fallen tree at Esposito Park*

 ---------------------------------------------------------------
 ## Notes
 Grackles are known for being pests to most other birds.
 They commonly raid nests, eating young birds and eggs.
-Grackles commonly eat adult [[House Sparrow]].
+Grackles sometimes eat adult [[House Sparrow]] and garbage.

 ---------------------------------------------------------------
 ## Sightings